 - Use your turn signal.
 This is the only way other drivers can anticipate your actions on the road.
 If you are planning to turn at an intersection, ensure you use your signals so other drivers are aware.

 If you were injured in an intersection accident, it is important to have experienced legal representation.
 Talk to the personal injury attorneys at Martin & Helms today.
 To schedule a consultation in our Huntsville or Decatur office call 256-539-1990 or we invite you to reach out to us through our contact form.
 Cases are handled on a contingency fee basis so there is no cost to you unless we win your case.
-We serve clients in North Alabama including Huntsville, Decatur, Athens, and Madison.
+We also serve injured clients in Decatur, Athens and Madison, and throughout the Tennessee Valley region and North Alabama.

 Choosing the right personal injury attorney is an important step in building a better future.
 You deserve a lawyer who works one-on-one with you, and who can develop a plan for you to move forward.
 When you choose Martin & Helms, you get Clay Martin and Tara Helms: experienced, compassionate counselors who put your best interests first.
 We invite you to read more about us.